 Issues and Advances in School Improvement

-This course focuses on approaches and strategies to initiate action learning and research-related school improvement projects, the essence of school improvement: an inquiry into teaching and learning effectiveness, addressing emerging issues of educational leadership and school-based curriculum reform in Hong Kong: catering learners’ diversity, self-directed learning and e-learning, case studies and experience sharing from principals and middle managers in schools and group discussion and presentation.
+This course focuses on approaches and strategies to initiate action learning and research-related school improvement projects, the essence of school improvement: an inquiry into teaching and learning effectiveness, addressing emerging issues of educational leadership and school-based curriculum reform in Hong Kong: catering learners’ diversity, self-directed learning and e-learning.

 Guided School Improvement Project

 This course focuses on an understanding of research findings related to teacher capacity building for school improvement and pedagogical practices, how to conduct pedagogical research and guided improvement projects related to school improvement and teachers/students learning practices.